 Proper pressure management during surgery plays an important role in the safety and comfort of the patient.
 About one-fourth of Healthcare-Associated Infection pressure sores originate in the Operating Room (OR).1 Pressure management is especially important when treating elderly patients or patients with chronic illness, impaired sensation or mobility.
-Not adequately providing proper pressure management during a surgical procedure can increase the risk of pressure injuries such as tissue damage, pressure ulcers and impaired blood flow.
-Common areas where improper pressure management may cause a greater risk of patient injury include skin and bony prominences over the elbow, sacrum, scapulae, coccyx and heels.2 Key factors in ensuring proper patient pressure management in the OR may include proper patient positioning and the use of surgical table accessories such as tabletop pads and pad positioners.
+Not adequately providing proper pressure management during a surgical procedure can increase the risk of pressure injuries such as tissue damage, pressure ulcers, and impaired blood flow.
+Common areas where improper pressure management may cause a greater risk of patient injury include skin and bony prominences over the elbow, sacrum, scapulae, coccyx and heels.2 Key factors in ensuring proper patient pressure management in the OR may include proper patient positioning and the use of surgical table accessories such as Tabletop Pads and Surfaces and Gel Patient Positioners.

 Many variables may go into solutions for patient pressure management during surgery.
 These include but are not limited to risk assessments such as Braden Risk, length of procedure, position requirements, diabetes, cancer, obesity, hypotension, and anaerobic metabolism/sepsis.

 Some common risks associated with poor pressure management are:

 Learn more about Pressure Ulcer Staging and Prevention Guide

 Managing the risk of a patient developing pressure ulcers during or following a procedure involves assessing the patient’s risk level and ensuring proper patient positioning before, during, and after the procedure.